 2. How to Sautee Zucchini Noodles

 My second favorite way to cook zucchini noodles is a quick and easy sautee.
-I prefer this method when making a recipe like the garlic parmesan zucchini noodles below–it really infuses the butter and garlic into the noodles, and you don’t need an extra pan.
+I prefer this method when making other veggie noodles, like my butternut squash noodles which contain less water and won’t get soggy.

 To sautee zucchini noodles: you’ll want to add a bit of oil to a large pan.
 Once it’s shimmering, add the noodles, along with salt and pepper.
 Toss for about 1 minute.
 If you have more noodles this may take a bit longer, but I suggest pulling after 1 minute.